A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2023-38152

-CVE-2023-38152 is an information disclosure vulnerability in Microsoft Windows Server 2008 DHCP Server Service that could allow attackers to access sensitive data.
+CVE-2023-38152 is an information disclosure vulnerability in the DHCP Server Service on Microsoft Windows Server 2008.
+Attackers may exploit this flaw to access sensitive data.
 This article covers technical details, impact, and mitigation.

 CVE-2023-38152 Overview